A health worker collects a drop of blood to test a child for malaria. Photo: PATH/Laura Newman.

 To achieve large-scale production of the semisynthetic artemisinin, we partnered with international pharmaceutical company Sanofi to optimize and scale-up the fermentation process for artemisinic acid.
 We developed an innovative method that uses light instead of chemicals to convert the acid into artemisinin.
 Sanofi built a new facility for this photochemistry in Italy and began the world’s first commercial production of semisynthetic artemisinin.

-Half the world’s supply
+A third of the world’s supply

 An additional source will mean a stable cost and steady supply independent of the Artemisia annua crop.
 Sweet wormwood growers will continue to provide plants for a share of the artemisinin market, and poor countries battling malaria will have greater access to a much-needed treatment.